AntonioND/giibiiadvance/README.md

  - Configuration window.
  - Complete main window menu.
 Accelerators (F12, CTRL+R, ...)
  - Disable main menu elements when they can't be used.
- - Make better scroll bars in about/readme/etc windows.
- - Palette selector for GB tile viewer.

 For 0.3.0
 ---------